oceanprotocol-archive/OEPs/12/README.md

 1. BRIZO resolves the DID of the Workflow associated with the Service Agreement.
 The workflow includes the details of the pipeline to execute, including the different stages, inputs and outputs.

+1. BRIZO send a "Workflow Registration" HTTP REST request to the Infrastructure Operator (aka OPERATOR).
+   This request must include the serviceAgreementId and the Workflow (JSON)

+1. The OPERATOR receives a "Workflow Registration" request and:
+   - Validates in K8s there is no an existing/running workflow with the same `serviceAgreementId`
+   - Creates an unique `workflowExecutionId` identifying a unique execution of the service
+   - Validates the container flavour defined by the CONSUMER in the Workflow is supported in the computing service (DDO)
+   - Starts the Orchestration Flow

+1. All the actions made by the OPERATOR in the infrastructure via K8s MUST include the `serviceAgreementId` and `workflowExecutionId` as tags/labels

-1. For each stage included in the workflow, BRIZO orchestrates the following steps:
+1. For each stage included in the workflow, the OPERATOR orchestrates [Orchestration Steps](#orchestration-steps)

-   - Resolve the DID of the Algorithm associated with the Workflow
-   - Download the Docker Images from the Docker Registry
-   - Copy the algorithm to a volume or bucket
-   - Initialize the container/s in the Kubernetes cluster of the provider infrastructure This container will have attached 3 different volumes.
-The first one is for the algorithm, the second is for the input data, the third is for the output data
-   - After the container is running, the algorithm is executed.
-The input and output volumes are passed as the first and second parameter to the algorithm
-   - The execution logs are retrieved and stored in the output volume
-   - After the algorithm finish, the output should be written in the output volume

-1. After finalize the execution of the algorithm, BRIZO request the stop and deletion of the container in the Kubernetes cluster
+1. The OPERATOR request the deletion of all the containers and volumes created in the Kubernetes cluster

-1. BRIZO retrieve from the INFRASTRUCTURE (if it's available) a receipt demonstrating the execution of the service
+1. The OPERATOR retrieve from the INFRASTRUCTURE (if it's available) a receipt demonstrating the execution of the service

-1. The new ASSET created after the execution is registered as a new ASSET.
-It should includes the Metadata of the new Asset created.
-   The OWNER of this new asset must be the CONSUMER.

-1. The Consumer receives an event including the DID of the new ASSET created
+1. The CONSUMER receives an event including the DID of the new ASSET created

 1. BRIZO or any other user may requests the `releasePayment` through the KEEPER.
 It commit on-chain the HASH of the receipt ticket collected from the INFRASTRUCTURE provider.